SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 **Enabled Oversubscription**

-You have to expose this with the `o sufffix`.
+You have to expose this with the `o suffix`.

 **Examples**